edamla/mediterraneanagency/_books/2021-09-01-one-name-must-be-left-behind.md

 # For adding excerpt add <!--more--> and break the line
 ---
 The value of reading history becomes clearer as you age.
-Lessons extracted from the past are cru- cial for those who heed experience.
+Lessons extracted from the past are crucial for those who heed experience.
 Because wise individuals know that everything has a beginning...
-Wouldn’t it be easier to approach and evaluate newly discovered information as informed individu- als and to reach solutions for our own discoveries?
+Wouldn’t it be easier to approach and evaluate newly discovered information as informed individuals and to reach solutions for our own discoveries?
 We say that ideas are the sole factor that develops a person.
-But could your work, which may serve as a gateway for blessings and prayers, be con- sidered worthless?
+But could your work, which may serve as a gateway for blessings and prayers, be considered worthless?
 Remember!
 A name should remain behind...
 A benefit should touch humanity and the future.
 And your discovery, molded with sincerity and affection, should guide those who